Use DKIM to Help With Email Delivery

 Each DNS hosting provider will have their own terminology and formatting for creating a CNAME record.

-For example, creating the strong1._domainkey CNAME record at Google Domains will look like this:
+For example, creating the strong1._domainkey CNAME record at a cPanel based host will look like this:

 The same CNAME record at GoDaddy would look like this: